Bridgetown Vocational College

-Bridgetown College in Bridgetown, County Wexford, Ireland, is managed by the Wexford and Waterford Education and Training Board.
+Bridgetown College is a secondary school in Bridgetown, County Wexford, Ireland.
+It is a co-educational school managed by the Waterford and Wexford Education and Training Board.

 History

 After the enactment of the Vocational Education Act in 1930, an experimental vocational school was established in rented accommodation in Bridgetown village.
 Enrolment slowly increased and it was not until the 1960s that the need for a proper post-primary school in the area was accepted, and in October 1965, 44 students and five teachers moved from the rented accommodation into a new purpose-built school.

-The numbers continued to increase and by 1976, when students sat for the Leaving Cert, for the first time, enrolment stood at 329.
-To cope with the increasing numbers, a new building was officially opened by the Minister for Education on 12 October 1984.
-By 2019, the school had now houses a community of 575 students.
+The numbers continued to increase and by 1976, when students sat for the Leaving Certificate for the first time, enrolment stood at 329.
+To cope with the increasing numbers, a new building was officially opened by the Minister for Education Mary O'Rourke on 12 October 1984.
+By 2024, the school had 604 students.

 In December 2003, Bridgetown College celebrated its 50th anniversary.
-A booklet was published to commemorate the golden jubilee event.